 The most reliable way to check real-time road status is by calling local taxi operators in Manali or by monitoring BRO’s official announcements.
 The BRO Atal Tunnel official website has updated information.
 Local taxi unions and Manali tourism offices also share updates on Facebook groups.
 Do not rely on information more than 48 hours old during early season, as conditions can change rapidly with a fresh snowfall at high passes.

-For the alternative western route, check our Srinagar Leh Highway status for 2026, which often opens a few weeks earlier than the Manali side.
+For the alternative western route, check our Srinagar Leh Highway status for 2026, which opens a few weeks earlier than the Manali side in most years and gives you additional planning flexibility.

-When will Manali Leh Highway open in 2026?
+When did Manali Leh Highway open in 2026?

 Which passes are on the Manali Leh Highway?